But if you’ve never been to the islands before, the thought of planning a trip to Hawaii for first-time visitors can be daunting.

 - Simple transportation plan

-- Will have to visit Hawaii again to experience the other islands (To be fair, is this really a negative?!)
+- You will have to visit Hawaii again to experience the other islands (To be fair, is this really a negative?)

 - Limited to the offerings of the island